We’d Love To Hear About Your Project

 Setting Expectations

-If you want the collaboration between your business and the advertising or marketing agency you select to bear fruit, it is important that you set clear expectations at the very onset.
+If you want the collaboration between your business and the advertising or marketing agency you select to bear fruit, you must set clear expectations at the very onset.
 All stakeholders need to agree upon the type of agency that the business needs to select.
-For instance, does you business need an advertising agency with a global presence or would it benefit more by looking at what locally-based small advertising agencies have to offer?
-You need to set strategic yet realistic expectations, while keeping them in line with your organization’s culture.
+For instance, does your business need an advertising agency with a global presence or would it benefit more by looking at what locally-based small advertising agencies have to offer?
+You need to set strategic yet realistic expectations while keeping them in line with your organization’s culture.

 What Services Do You Need?

-The next step in how to choose an advertising agency is to determine what services you need.
-For instance, if you need no more than basic marketing materials such as visiting cards or letterheads made, or if you want a new website design, turning to small advertising agencies might serve your purpose perfectly well.
-Their size notwithstanding, some of the smaller agencies are perfectly adept at taking on extensive marketing campaigns that use different types of mediums.
+An important element of the answer to “How do I choose a creative agency?” requires identifying the services you need.
+For instance, if you need basic marketing materials such as visiting cards or letterheads, if you need a new logo, or if you’re looking for custom website design, turning to small advertising agencies might serve your purpose well.
+Their size notwithstanding, some smaller agencies are adept at taking on extensive marketing campaigns that use different mediums.

-Good advertising agencies can offer valuable advice surrounding what type of campaign will benefit your business.
-Some agencies specialize in online and print advertising, whereas there are others that specialize in television and radio commercials.
+Leading advertising companies can offer valuable advice surrounding what type of campaign will benefit your business.
+Some agencies specialize in online and print advertising, whereas others specialize in television and radio commercials.

 Work With a Budget

-One of the key factors for selecting an advertising agency is to come up with a budget and then look for alternatives accordingly.
+One of the key factors in the selection of an advertising agency is to come up with a budget and then look for alternatives accordingly.
 It is not uncommon for small advertising agencies to offer more cost-effective solutions when compared to their larger counterparts.
 The flipside of turning to a big agency and using a limited number of services is to turn to a smaller agency and make use of a more comprehensive plan.

 While pricing is important, try not to play hardball all the time because it might end up being counterproductive.
 It may, for instance, lead to dilution of services or downgrading of the talent associated with your project.
 Keep your financial dealings with any agency fair, and consider improving operational efficiency to reduce costs.